 It was expected.
-Digital education has grown significantly in recent years.
 Then came the Corona: a turbo effect.
 That now more money than ever is being invested in this industry is not so strange.
 Quite the opposite actually.

-Let’s use the two companies that are currently planning their respective IPOs as a starting point for a reasoning I think you can benefit from.
+Let’s use the two companies that are currently planning their IPOs as a starting point for a reasoning.
 It’s about Udemy and Coursera – both supposed to be on the stock exchange within maybe a month from now.
-Both of them have been said to be worth around $ 5 billion, each, but ignore it right here and now (well, I know; it´s quite a lot of money).

-They are thus digital platforms for education.
-They connect educational providers with end customers in a similar way as, for example, UpWork does in the labor market, Uber in the taxi market, AirBnB in the housing market, Spotify in the music market or Netflix in the film market.
+They are thus digital platforms.
+They connect demand and supply in a similar way as UpWork does in the labor market, Uber in the taxi market, AirBnB in the housing market, Twitter in the chattering-market, Spotify in the music market or Netflix in the film market.

-Ignore trying to understand more exactly what these numbers really say – it is not possible to really figure out unless you work for them.
+Ignore trying to understand more exactly what these numbers really say – it´s not possible to figure out unless you work for them.
 Be content with the rough figure itself.
-And content yourself with stating that it cannot be trivial to get that number of “students” together.
-It took both of these companies about 10 years (Udemy founded 2010, Coursera founded 2012).
-On the other hand; pretty quickly marched, or what do you think yourself?
+Also content yourself with stating that it cannot be trivial to get that number of “students”.
+It took both of them about 10 years – Udemy founded 2010, Coursera 2012.
+On the other hand; pretty quickly marched.

 But, is it a lot, or even a little?

-Depends on how you choose to see it actually.
+Depends on how we choose to see it actually.

-It can be a lot if you compare with the really big universities in the world which have maybe 50,000 – 100,000 students.
-It can be even more if you compare with a private education company.
-But a little if you, for example, compare with the number of people who have an iPhone.
+It can be a lot if we compare with the really big universities in the world which have maybe 50,000 – 100,000 students.
+It can be even more if we compare with a private education company.
+But a little if we, for example, compare with the number of people who have an iPhone.

-And it can actually be relatively small, if we instead, for example, compare with the digital E-learning platforms that have emerged in China and India over the past 10 years.
-Those that are seldom talked about in the western world, but that the big investors follow and definitely compare things like this with – if they are smart, that is (trust me: most of them Are smart).
+But it can actually be relatively small, if we instead compare with the digital E-learning platforms that have emerged in China and India over the past 10 years.
+Those that are seldom talked about in the western world, but that the big investors follow and definitely compare things like this with, if they are smart, that is – trust me: most of them are smart.

-So, if you think about how big the education market is (or; will become), well then there is not much to cheer for to have less than 100 million users (But it´s still somewhat mind blowing, I know).
+So, if we think about how big the education market is, or will become, well then there is not much to cheer for to have less than 100 million users – but it´s still somewhat mind blowing, I know.

 It is actually entirely conceivable, even strikingly probable, that within the next 10 years we will have digital training platforms with several hundred million users.
 Maybe even a billion.